tsanny/DonoBox/README.md

 - Raise funds for social, personal, and other purposes.
 - Donate easily online through DonoBox.
 - Application Benefits
 - With DonoBox, users can donate or give alms as a form of gratitude for sustenance or compassion for others easily and securely.
-Likewise, for donation requesters, with the X website, donations will be easier to obtain because they can reach more people with an online platform.
+Likewise, for donation requesters, with DonoBox, donations will be easier to obtain because they can reach more people with an online platform.

 # Tech Stack
 - Django Templates for the Web app